 Much has been learned in the past about organ development in the cress plant known as Arabidopsis, which biologists regard as a “model organism” for plant research, much as the lab mouse has served as a model for research on mammalian biology.
 Arabidopsis is in a plant group called eudicots, however, while maize and many other food crops belong to a group known as monocots.
 The spi1 gene has cousins that affect auxin synthesis and organ formation in Arabidopsis, but there are important differences.

 “In maize, spi1 mutations cause severe developmental effects, which is not the case in Arabidopsis, which we demonstrated by deleting, or ‘knocking-out,’ genes similar to spi1,” Jackson explained.
-“Our work helped demonstrate that spi1 in maize has evolved a dominant role in auxin biosynthesis, and is essential for what we plant scientists call inflorescence development—the process in seed plants in which a shoot forms that supports the plant’s flowers,” he added.
+“Our work helped demonstrate that spi1 in maize has evolved a dominant role in auxin biosynthesis, and is essential for what we plant scientists call inflorescence development—the process in seed plants in which a shoot forms that support the plant’s flowers,” he added.

 “When we looked at the interaction between spi1 and genes of the plant that regulate auxin transport, we found, interestingly, that the transport of auxin and biosynthesis work together in a synergistic manner to regulate how the meristem and lateral organs of the maize plant develop.”